not-right-now/video_to_webp/README.md

-# WebM to WebP Converter 🎥✨
+# Video to WebP Converter 🎬✨

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-A powerful and flexible Python tool to convert WebM videos into high-quality animated WebP format.
+A powerful and flexible Python tool to convert video files (WebM, MP4, GIF, MOV, etc.) into high-quality animated WebP format.

 The primary goal of this project is to provide a simple way to convert video animations while intelligently preserving the original timing and duration, so your animations don't look sped up or slowed down.
-It's perfect for developers, content creators, or anyone who wants to use WebM animations in web projects with smaller file sizes.
+It's perfect for developers, content creators, or anyone who wants to use video animations in web projects with smaller file sizes.

 ## 🚀 Features

-- **Easy Conversion**: Convert WebM to animated WebP with a single command or function call.
+- **😋 Easy Conversion**: Convert video to animated WebP with a single command or function call.
+- **🎥 Multi-Format Support**: Convert WebM, MP4, GIF, and other common video formats.
 - **🧠 Smart Timing Preservation**: Automatically adjusts FPS to match the original video's duration.
 This is the default and recommended mode!
 - **⚙️ Manual Control**: Option to disable automatic timing and set a manual FPS for full control.
 - **🎨 Customizable Output**: Easily specify output resolution (`width`, `height`) and `quality`.
 - **💻 Dual Usage Mode**: Can be used as a command-line tool or imported as a module into your own Python projects.
 - **✌️ Two Flavors**:
-    1. `webm_to_webp.py`: **Performance-focused** version that limits animations to 60 frames to prevent high resource usage.
+    1. `video_to_webp.py`: **Performance-focused** version that limits animations to 30 frames to prevent high resource usage.
 Ideal for most videos.
-    2. `webm_to_webp_no_frame_limits.py`: **Power-user** version that removes the 60-frame limit for extra-long videos.
+    2. `video_to_webp_no_frame_limits.py`: **Power-user** version that removes the 30-frame limit for extra-long videos.
 Use with caution!

 ---